Faren-d/definitions/README.md

 Placeholder in Python is like a temporary spot or marker in your code where you plan to put some specific information later.
 It's a way to say "I'll fill in this part with actual data when I need to."

-In other words, Placeholders in Python are part of a broader concept called string formatting.
+In other words, Placeholders are part of a broader concept called string formatting.
 They allow for dynamic string creation and manipulation.

 ##
 What does a placeholder look like?